Buttery grapefruit cake drizzled with a wonderful grapefruit glaze. Easy to prepare and the perfect amount for one or two people to enjoy.

 Instructions

-- Grease a 5-inch baking dish with ½ tablespoon of butter.
-Place baking dish on top of a baking sheet.
+- Grease a 5×5-inch or 4×6-inch baking dish with ½ tablespoon of butter.
+Place the dish on a baking sheet.

-- In a medium-sized mixing bowl, beat the butter and sugar at a moderate speed with hand mixer for 1 minute.
+- In a medium bowl, beat the butter and sugar with a hand mixer on medium speed for 1 minute until smooth.

-- Mix in the egg, grapefruit juice, zest, and vanilla.
+- Mix in the egg, grapefruit juice, zest, and vanilla until fully combined.

 - In a separate small bowl, whisk together the flour, baking powder, and salt.
-Add to the butter/sugar mixture and mix at low speed to combine.
+Gradually add to the wet mixture, mixing on low speed until just combined.
+Gently fold in the milk.

-- While the cake is cooling, make the glaze: In a small bowl, whisk together the powdered sugar and grapefruit juice until smooth.
+- In a small bowl, whisk together powdered sugar and grapefruit juice until smooth.

-- Using a toothpick, the tip of a sharp knife, or the tines of a fork, poke holes all over the cake.
+- Use a toothpick or fork to poke holes all over the cooled cake.

 Notes

-- Cream the butter and sugar together until light and fluffy for a smooth, velvety texture.
+- Cream Thoroughly: Beat butter and sugar until light and fluffy to create a smooth, airy batter.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.